wildfly/quickstart/README.md

 When instructed to use Byteman to halt the application, perform the following steps:

-1. Find the appropriate configuration file for your operating system in the list below and make a backup copy.
+1. Find the appropriate configuration file for your operating system in the list below.

         For Linux: JBOSS_HOME/bin/standalone.conf
         For Windows: JBOSS_HOME\bin\standalone.conf.bat

+2. **Important**: Make a backup copy of this file before making any modifications.

-2. The quickstart README should specify the text you need to append to the server configuration file.
+3. The quickstart README should specify the text you need to append to the server configuration file.

-3. Open the configuration file and append the text specified by the quickstart to the end of the file.
+4. Open the configuration file and append the text specified by the quickstart to the end of the file.
 Make sure to replace the file paths with the correct location of your quickstarts and the _Byteman_ download.

-4. The following is an example of of the configuration changes needed for the _jta-crash-rec_ quickstart:
+5. The following is an example of of the configuration changes needed for the _jta-crash-rec_ quickstart:

     For Linux, open the `JBOSS_HOME/bin/standalone.conf` file and append the following line: